 Qiviut Fashion Cooperatives

-Native Alaskan women in remote coastal Alaska villages use qiviut to produce sweaters, scarves, stoles, smoke-rings (also known as nachaqs), hats and tunics.
+Native Alaskan women in remote coastal Alaska villages use qiviut to produce musk ox mittens, sweaters, scarves, stoles, smoke-rings (also known as nachaqs), hats and tunics.
 They are organized in cooperatives of which Oomingmak founded in 1969 is one of the most known.
 The name of this cooperative goes back to the Inupiaq word, umiŋmak, which mean “the animal with skin like a beard.”
 Their muskox farm is in Palmer, Alaska.
 The University of Alaska Fairbanks also farms muskoxen.
 Their Large Animal Research Station is open to the public for guided tours during summer.
 In their souvenir store, you can buy muskox wool fashion items too.

 Qiviut Yarn Patterns Are Local Secrets

 The different villages of the cooperatives knit recognizably different pattern.
 These fashionable knit patterns are under copyright for the use of the cooperative members only.
 Consequently, you cannot buy them.
 Experts in qiviut clothing can tell the origin of the items by their pattern.
 For instance, members of the Oomingmak cooperative from Nightmute, Tununak, Newtok and Toksook Bay, a cluster of small villages near the coast of Kangirlvar Bay knit the so-called Nelson Island Diamond Pattern.
-This pattern mimics a traditional design on these tribes’ parka trim.
+This pattern mimics a traditional design on their parka trim.
 The so-called Harpoon pattern stems from Mekoryuk on Nunivak Island.
 The inspiration for this pattern was a 1,200 year-old ivory harpoon head found on that island.

 Garments Knitted From Qiviut